-In January 2020, Dora Wirth (Languages) Limited (DWL), attended our last face-to-face conference in Amsterdam, before the COVID-19 outbreak signalled an end to conferences, tradeshows and business networking as we know them.
+In January 2020, Dora Wirth (Languages) Limited (DWL), attended our last face-to-face conference in Amsterdam, before the COVID-19 outbreak signaled an end to conferences, tradeshows and business networking as we know them but lead to Virtual Conferences.

 Travel to the conference was easy, the accommodation convenient, and the chance to work and spend time in another European city (home to the recently relocated European Medicines Agency) was an attractive feature of attending the event.